sokdr/Pwnaclear/README.md

 ## Script

-** Declare a path that you have stored your handshakes.
+**After execution of the script declare the path that you have stored your handshakes.
 The script will check for the right ones and move them to a new file called CleanHandshakes.
 Further it will show how many pcap files you had and how many moved to the CleanHandshakes file. **

 ## Testing